Convert Turn Per Second to Circle Per Second

 Turn Per Second to Circle Per Second Conversion

-The conversion of unit Turn Per Second to unit Turn Per Second is very simple.
+The conversion of unit Turn Per Second to unit Circle Per Second is very simple.
 Since, as discussed above, One Turn Per Second is equal to 1 Circle Per Second.
 So, to convert Turn Per Second to Circle Per Second, we must multiply no of Turn Per Second to 1.
 Example:-

 Turn Per Second Circle Per Second